postmanlabs/labs-docs/src/pages/docs/postman/workspaces/intro-to-workspaces.md

 ![Active user list](https://assets.postman.com/postman-docs/Active+members+Stanely+open+list.jpg)

-The active and inactive user lists are collapsable.
+The active and inactive user lists are collapsible.
 You can see all of your active and inactive teammates in both the Postman app and the web Dashboard.

 ![Active user list](https://assets.postman.com/postman-docs/Stanely+collapsed+list+w%3Aborder.jpg)